 - The insulin solution should look clear and colorless.
 Do not use insulin glulisine if it is cloudy or clumpy.

 - Insulin pump: Change the insulin and the infusion set at least every 48 hours, or any time that the insulin is over 98.6 degrees.
 Do not mix this insulin with any other insulin.
 Always follow the pump instructions for your specific brand of insulin.

-- Unopened medicine: Store the unused insulin vials or SoloStar® pen in the refrigerator.
+- Unopened medicine: Store in the refrigerator.
 Protect from light.
 Do not freeze.

 - Opened medicine:

-- Vials: Store in the refrigerator or at room temperature in a cool place, away from sunlight and heat.
+- Vials: Store in the refrigerator or at room temperature in a cool place, away from direct heat and light.
 Use within 28 days.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.